-Convicted killer of 2 in Fort Worth set to die Wednesday
+Texas carries out first US execution of 2017

 While awaiting trial, authorities discovered he had swallowed a handcuff key and fashioned a knife to be used in an escape attempt.

-“This guy is the classic outlaw in the model of Billy the Kid, an Old West-style outlaw,” Kevin Rousseau, the Tarrant County assistant district attorney who prosecuted Wilkins, said.
+“This guy is the classic outlaw in the model of Billy the Kid, an Old West-style outlaw,” said Kevin Rousseau, the Tarrant County assistant district attorney who prosecuted Wilkins.

-Thirty convicted killers were executed in the U.S. last year, the lowest number since the early 1980s.
-Seven were carried out last year in Texas, the fewest since 1996.
-Wilkins was among nine Texas inmates already scheduled to die in the early months of 2017.
+Twenty convicted killers were executed in the U.S. last year, the lowest number since the early 1980s.
+That tally includes seven executions in Texas — the fewest in the state since 1996.
+Wilkins is among nine Texas inmates already scheduled to die in the early months of 2017.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to show the total number of executions in US in 2016 was 20, not 30.
-Corrects that Freeman and his unidentified drug supplier duped Wilkins, not Freeman and Silva.